 - 2Pac - "Strictly 4 My N.I.G.G.A.Z." (vocals interpolation)

-- 1993/07-08 (?).
-Nothing is known about that song, even if the song has really been recorded but it reappears in an untitled tracklist which could be post Mr. Middle Finger (or prior)... so it is a probable unleaked song of these times.
+- 1993/07 (~).
+Nothing is known about that song, even if the song has really been recorded but it appears in both tracklists... in Mr. Middle Finger (or prior)... so it is a probable unleaked song of these times.

 like "Bury Me A G" ?
-Two pieces of the song with notably a different chorus of Natasha Walker can be heard - presumably overwritten - in the Cradle2TheGrave tape, but it never appeared in any Street Fame / Out on Bail tracklists, so the song could have been given to the group circa October of 93.
-Some Shit Don't Stop single versions credit Mike Mosley as co-producer of the Thug Life track (the other simply credit Thug Music).
+Two pieces of the song with that "here we go" Natasha Walker chorus can be heard in the Cradle2TheGrave tape - presumably overwritten -, but it never appeared in any Street Fame/Out on Bail tracklists.
+The song could have been given to the group circa October of 93, both versions aren't credited to have been recorded at the same studios.

 - Samples :